canyanio/rating-integration/docs/hep-agent.md

 The Agent repository is available [here](https://github.com/canyanio/rating-agent-hep).

 This component uses the [HEP/EEP Encapsulation Protocol](https://github.com/sipcapture/hep) for packet capture and mirroring of RTC solutions which allows for a transparent and unobtrusive rating solution.
+It supports both TCP and UDP communication protocols.

 It is written in [Go](https://golang.org/) programming language, documented and highly covered with tests (see badges above).

+## Usage examples

+We cover different integration scenarios in this documentation.
+Please refer to the [Kamailio Integration tutorial](tutorials/kamailio-hep-integration.md) for an example on how to use Canyan Rating Engine with Kamailio via the HEP Agent, or the [OpenSIPS Integration tutorial](tutorials/opensips-hep-integration.md) for an example on how to use Canyan Rating Engine with OpenSIPS via the HEP Agent.